ursatile/css4eng/01-02-fundamentals-and-background.md

 This is **semantic HTML**.
 The HTML doesn't say "make this big, make this bold, make this blue" - it says "this is a heading, this bit needs emphasis, this is something the user can interact with"; the document structure is built around semantics - what things *mean* - rather than what they *look like*.
 A human being will glance at this page and go "oh, big bold heading - clearly that's what this document is all about."
 But something like a screen reader, or a search engine, or even an AI agent, can also tell just from looking at the markup that, yep, there's a single H1 heading on this page, so that's probably what the document is about.
 We'll be talking about semantic HTML a lot more as we explore various applications and layouts during the rest of the course.

+## Introducing Web Accessibility

-Now, something else to bear in mind as we get further into all this: not all browsers are the same.
+Something else to bear in mind as we get further into all this: not all browsers are the same.
 For a long while in the early days of the web, the two main browsers, Netscape and Internet Explorer, had a lot of fundamental incompatibilities, so for anything too complex you'd end up having to maintain two different versions of your JavaScript code.
 We called this the "browser wars" - and fortunately the browser wars are ancient history now; all of the mainstream web browsers out there these days have excellent support for modern web standards.

 What we have seen, though, is a proliferation of devices.
 Somebody could be viewing your web page on a laptop, a mobile phone, a smartwatch, a desktop computer with a 52" ultrawide display - and so as we start to think about styling and layout, we've got to consider what'll happen to our pages across a whole range of screen layouts and sizes.